agilemobiledev/gs-accessing-facebook/README.md

 <a name="initial"></a>
 Enable Facebook
 ----------------
-Before you can fetch a user's data from Facebook, there are a few things that you'll need to set up in the Spring configuration.
-Here's a configuration class that contains everything you'll need to enable Facebook in your application:
+Before you can fetch a user's data from Facebook, you need to set up the Spring configuration.
+Here's a configuration class that contains what you need to enable Facebook in your application:

 `src/main/java/hello/FacebookConfig.java`
 ```java